oddvalue/laravel-sluggable/README.md

 ## Usage

-Your Eloquent models should use the `Spatie\Sluggable\HasSlug` trait and the `Spatie\Sluggable\SlugOptions` class.
+Your Eloquent models should use the `Oddvalue\Sluggable\HasSlug` trait and the `Oddvalue\Sluggable\SlugOptions` class.

 The trait contains an abstract method `getSlugOptions()` that you must implement yourself.

 Your models' migrations should have a field to save the generated slug to.